 A good coffee roaster is keen to tell you what they know about their coffee.
 And you might notice that the more dedicated to their craft a coffee shop or roaster is, the more information they will have about the coffee.
 If a coffee roaster knows the name of the person who grows the coffee, or the names of their entire family, you better know they’ll be putting that on the bag.

-Whole Bean vs Ground Coffee
+Is the Coffee Whole Bean or Ground

 On every bag you look at, you will notice it will say either ground or whole bean.
 I would highly recommend that buy whole bean coffee and grind it only as you make your coffee.
 The reason for this is because once you grind coffee it will immediately start to lose it flavor qualities.